 threading.
-Event provides a shared boolean.

-Threads can modify it or wait for it to become True.
+Event provides a shared boolean threads can modify or wait for.

 - wait() pause until the variable becomes True

-- .set() set the variable to True
+- set() set the variable to True

 - .clear() set the variable to False

-- .is\set() immediately return the value
+- .is_set() immediately return the value

 Typical use: A dedicated thread handles a specific type of event.
 It waits (.wait()) until some other thread signals the event has happened (.set()).